Skip to main content

 didInitializeWithResult Closure

-You would need to do this if you want to do something with the SDK very early (for example in the splash screen) and you want to make sure that the SDK is initialized before using any function from it, however if you will use the SDK functions in a class that will require going through multiple steps, such as the cart page in an e-commerce app, most probably you won’t need to use this function because the SDK will be already initialized by the time of reaching that page or class, so it is your call to decide when to use that check and when not to.
+You should use this if you need to interact with the SDK very early in the App (for example, on the splash screen) and want to ensure the SDK is initialized before calling any of its functions.
+However, if you are using SDK functions in a flow that naturally involves multiple steps—such as a cart page in an e-commerce app—you likely won’t need this check, since the SDK will already be initialized by the time the user reaches that page or class.
+It is up to you to decide when this check is necessary and when it can be skipped.

 SWIFT